Back to All Events

 It’s a fabulous line up for our Saturday Family Arts Program!
 There’s something for the whole family with offerings by four of our talented local artists.

-For children 5 & under: A Musical Picnic with Chelsea Snider
+For children 5 & under: Painting with Plants with Hannah Ross

 ***Please note: children under the age of 3 must have a caregiver in the room with them.
 Children between the ages of 3-5 may attend with a caregiver on site, but who may be participating in our Adult Caregiver workshop.